wpexpertsio/new-user-approve/readme.txt

 There is a filter available (new_user_approve_bypass_password_reset) to turn off this feature.

+= What happens to the user's status after the plugin is deactivated? =

+If you deactivate the plugin, their status doesn't matter.
+The status that the plugin uses is only used by the plugin.
+All users will be allowed to login as long as they have their username and passwords.

 == Screenshots ==

 1. The backend to manage approving and denying users.
 This is an alternative to approving users.